Man arrested after attempted 'smash and grab' at mall

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A man has been arrested after an attempted "smash and grab" at the Eastgate Shopping Centre in Christchurch.
+A man has been arrested after an attempted "smash and grab" at the Eastgate Shopping Centre in Christchurch on Monday morning.

-A police spokesperson said one person is in custody following a "smash and grab incident" about 9.45am today.
+A police spokesperson said one person was taken into custody about 9.45am following the incident at the mall.

 The alleged offender attempted to break an external window of a store with an object but was unsuccessful, the spokesperson said.